jakemcc/jakemccrary.com/source/_posts/2017-04-17-climbing-in-el-chorro-spain.markdown

 was to rock climb in El Chorro.

 El Chorro is a small village found in the mountains of southern Spain.
-The scenary is gorgeous, with a river cutting through the city and cliffs everywhere you look.
+The scenery is gorgeous, with a river cutting through the city and cliffs everywhere you look.

 While in El Chorro, we stayed at